-On August 9, 2014 in Ferguson, St. Louis Missouri, 18 year-old and unarmed Michael Brown was shot and killed by Officer Darren Wilson of the Ferguson County policy department.
-Brown was reported to be leaving a local convenient store with a friend, and was on his way to his grandmother’s home when the incident occurred.
+On August 9, 2014 in Ferguson, St. Louis, Missouri, 18 year-old and unarmed Michael Brown was shot and killed by Officer Darren Wilson of the Ferguson County policy department.
+Brown was reported to be leaving a local convenient store with a friend, and was in route to his grandmother’s home when the incident occurred.

 Despite all of such events, one thing remains at the core of the story, the lack of humanity that was shown by Officer Wilson, and what appears to be shown through the protest that are taking place on the same street in which Brown was killed.

 With all being said, the point I want to draw much attention to is the identity of the victim, Michael Brown.
 As we already know, the media has a huge effect on how one is portrayed.
 Everyday we post pictures without realizing that upon our very own death, one could use such posted pictures as a complete reference of who we were.
 Besides, after your death, the only recollection of your life are those pictures and memories that are left behind.
 However, if I don’t know you, a picture is worth a million words.

 Well, many “facebookers, tweeters, and instagrammers” alike, have taken on a campaign entitled with a hashtag: #IfTheyGunnedMeDown.
 This media protest started because news reporters and others reporting on the event continually used photos of the victim that depicted him as a “thug”.
 Users of social media sites expressed their concerns and disapproval’s, because there were several pictures of Brown, such as his high school graduation photo, that could have very well depicted him as what he was, a young, educated, black male.